columbia-it/django-jsonapi-training/docs/database.md

 !!!
 Note
     We've deprecated use of Microsoft SQL Server due to lack of support for the django database backend library.
-    You should use MySQL, including the AWS Aurora Serverless MySQL flavor, or Postscrypt, if you prefer.
+    You should use MySQL, including the AWS Aurora Serverless MySQL flavor, or Postgresql, if you prefer.

 ## Running a local database server